Transformations#

 - Uncle Ben

-While this feature is very powerful, it must be used with care as it can clash with JAX’s underlying assumptions for certain transformations.
-For example, jit expects the structure of the inputs to be stable in order to cache the compiled function, so changing the graph structure inside a nnx.jit-ed function cause continuous recompilations and performance degradation.
-On the other hand, scan only allows a fixed carry structure, so adding/removing substates declared as carry will cause an error.
+While this feature is very powerful, it must be used with care because it can clash with JAX’s underlying assumptions for certain transforms.
+For example, jit expects the structure of the inputs to be stable in order to cache the compiled function, so changing the graph structure inside an nnx.jit-ed function causes continuous recompilations and performance degradation.
+On the other hand, scan only allows a fixed carry structure, so adding/removing sub-states declared as carry will cause an error.

-Certain JAX transformation allow the use of pytree prefixes to specify how different parts of the inputs/outputs should be transformed.
+Certain JAX transforms allow the use of pytree prefixes to specify how different parts of the inputs/outputs should be transformed.
 Flax NNX supports pytree prefixes for pytree structures but currently it doesn’t have the notion of a prefix for graph objects.
-Instead, Flax NNX introduces the concept of Lift Types which allow specifying how different substates of an object should be transformed.
-Different transformations support different Lift Types, here is the list of currently supported Lift Types for each transformation:
+Instead, Flax NNX introduces the concept of “lift types” which allow specifying how different sub-states of an object should be transformed.
+Different transforms support different lift types, here is the list of currently supported FLax NNX lift types for each JAX transformation:

 StateAxes